 With regard to operators in many Northern countries with high imbalance in roaming traffic this is due both to the travelling patterns towards the South of the EU and, in some cases, to their intensive and growing use of mobile data.
-Altogether, the exposure of operators in
+Altogether, the exposure of operators in Northern countries to wholesale roaming charges is high and will increase considerably under the RLAH regime as their subscribers will, subject to fair use, be able to replicate their sizeable domestic data consumption while roaming.

-15 See in particular Section 6.4.1. of the accompanying Review SWD, with an analysis of traffic flows.
-It should be noted that references to Northern and Southern countries are intended schematically, there are notable variations between countries in both regions due to travel patterns, smartphone penetration, price sensitivity, domestic touristic flows, size, etc. As an example, both Italy and France, although among the most touristic countries in the EU, have rather balanced traffic.
+variations between countries in both regions due to travel patterns, smartphone penetration, price sensitivity, domestic touristic flows, size, etc. As an example, both Italy and France, although among the most touristic countries in the EU, have rather balanced traffic.